Pitta Pacifying Blueberry Recipes For Summer

 Blueberries are Kashaya Rasa which means they have an astringent taste and pacify Pitta dosha.
 This property is used for wound healing and for reducing blood sugar levels.
 The Pitta pacifying property makes blueberries ideal for summer.
 It provides a cooling sensation to the body and is beneficial for the eyes which are associated with Pitta dosha.
 The most common way of consuming blueberries is in their fresh, whole form.
 They can be consumed along with other fruits and vegetables as well.

-Learn more about the Pitta pacifying diet.
+Learn more about the Pitta Diet: Everything You Need To Know

 Blueberries and fresh homemade yogurt bring out the best in each other.
 The high fiber content of the berries (almost four grams per cup) bolsters the healthy probiotic bacteria found in freshly made yogurt which, when homemade, is Pitta pacifying, helping it survive the perilous journey through the digestive tract.
 Once in the gut, the probiotics help the body absorb the soluble fiber of the blueberries.

 1 Tbsp lemon juice

 Place all ingredients in a food processor and blend until smooth.
 Top with grated coconut, pistachios or pumpkin seeds.

 Put all ingredients in a blender and mix it up.
 Add honey if required.